dev-ir/dev-ir/README.md

 <br>

 - 👋 Hi , I'm Mahdi Ebrahimi
-- 👀 I'm interested in web develop
+- 👀 I'm interested in web development
-- 🌱 I’m currently learning go language
+- 🌱 I’m currently learning go lang
 - 💞️ I’m looking to collaborate on anybody if can help me this roud
 - 📫 How to reach me <a href="http://dvgroups.ca/"> My site </a> | <a href="mailto:info@dvgroups.ca">E-mail</a> | <a href="https://www.instagram.com/mahdiebrahimi_official/"> Instagram </a>
 </p>